D8Services/MakeMeAnAdmin/README.md

 fi
 ```

-# Line 28 The Logo
+# Line 47 The Logo
 The logo included here is used with all end user dialog.
 It is base64 encoded to be included within the script.
+You can remove this but you will have to use Parameter 7 for provide an image path.

 Example
 Image FileName: /tmp/Icon.png